olincollege/Turn-Based/README.md

 The control of a building is determined by the number of Oliners present in that building.
 If a player has more Oliners than the opponent in a building, they control it.
 If both players have the same number of Oliners, the building remains or becomes neutral.

+There is an overall time limit of 5 minutes for the game.
+If the time runs out, the game ends in a draw.

 ### Running PyTests